 5. Invest Your Money

-After you open the account, make sure to max out contributions for the year, which is currently at $5,500, or $6,500 if you’re 50 or older.
+After you open the account, make sure to max out contributions for the year.

 You can choose from a variety of investment options, from shorter to longer-term goals.

-They also offer a 90-day satisfaction period, so if you’re unhappy for any reason within 90 days, they will buy your investment back at the original investment amount.
+They actually offer a 90-day satisfaction period.
+If you’re unhappy for any reason within 90 days, they will buy your investment back at the original investment amount.